-What’s the Rub with Sunscreen?
-Tips for Proper Sun Protection
+Tips for Proper Sun Protection And Avoidance of Melanoma

 “A drink in my hand, my snow up against the burning sand, probably getting gorgeously tanned in summer!”
 We are 100% in summer mode now with school being out and our kids are going to be spending a lot of time outdoors.
 So now is the time to have a plan for protecting their skin from the harmful rays of the sun.

 It has been long known that solar radiation can cause skin cancer.
 Melanoma incidence has been increasing over the last 30 years.
 The group that has experienced this the most is young, white women (ages 15-39) and white adults older than 65.
-It is believed that a few things may be contributing to the increase including the deterioration of the ozone layer, spending more time outside for leisure activities and increased exposure to artificial ultraviolet radiation in tanning beds.
+It is believed that a few things may be contributing to the increase.
+They include the deterioration of the ozone layer, spending more time outside for leisure activities and increased exposure to artificial ultraviolet radiation in tanning beds.
 When detected early and removed, melanoma has a great prognosis, but metastatic melanoma (meaning it has spread past the original location) has a very poor prognosis.
 This is why prevention is so important.

 How much sun exposure a person can safely handle depends on a lot of factors, such as skin type, thickness and amount of melanin (the part of our skin that gives it the color) in the skin.